 Another characteristic of this product that stands out is its instant-adhesion properties.
 As a matter of fact, this glue’s zero-second grab formula eliminates the need to hold materials together through bracing or nailing until the glue finally dries.
 This feature also makes this glue incredibly practical for putting together dioramas.

 Taking everything into account, it can be said about this glue for styrofoam product that it’s practical, effective and efficient.
 Using small amounts, you can put together a diorama base made of styrofoam quickly and easily.
 In addition, it can bind together a wide range of materials, whether they are porous and non-porous.

-2. Dow Chemical 157901 Insulating Foam Sealant – Best Styrofoam Glue for Sealing and Insulating
+3. Dow Chemical 157901 Insulating Foam Sealant – Best Glue for Styrofoam to Wood

 Sometimes when working with styrofoam and other materials, you will need to create sealing and insulating layers to protect certain bonds and components.
 Taking that into account, Dow created the Chemical 157901 Insulating Foam Sealant, a product that is both an adhesive and an insulator/sealant.

 Because it comes in a can with a convenient spray nozzle, this glue for styrofoam is remarkably easy to apply.
 Having an advanced spray system, this nozzle can dispense glue consistently in all directions.
 This faculty makes the Chemical 157901 Insulating Foam Sealant a very practical product that can be used to work on large sections and small details alike.

 With everything on the table, it can be confidently said that the Dow Chemical 157901 Insulating Foam Sealant is a great choice for expert creators of dioramas and similar projects.
 Powerful, tough and yet versatile enough to be used to create small details, this glue for styrofoam is definitely worth checking out.